maecapozzi/blog/content/blog/override-styled-components/index.md

 This blog post is for people who use [styled-components](https://styled-components.com/).
 I'm sure other CSS-in-JS solutions have this functionality too, but this post won't delve into that!

-Let's take a look at a simple example: A `Tabs` component:
+Let's take a look at a `Tabs` component for an example:

 ## Implementation